DeliaBarron/Kubernetes-Learning/docs/Linux Found/04-architecture.md

 - updating package metadata for API:

  `sudo apt update`

 - View the available packages:
  `apt-cache madison kubeadm`

 - Remove the hold on kubeadm and update the package.
-Remember to update to the next major release's update **It can be used to place a package on hold (so it won't be automatically upgraded) or unhold it (so it can be upgraded)**:
+- Remember to update to the next major release's update!!
+**It can be used to place a package on hold (so it won't be automatically upgraded) or unhold it (so it can be upgraded)**:

  `apt-mark unhold kubeadm`
-- `apt-get install -y kubeadm=<last-versionfrom-madison>`
+- `apt-get install -y kubeadm=<last-version-from-madison>`

 - hold the package again to prevent updates along with other software as if kubeadm is automatically upgraded during routine system update, but kubelet and kubectl arent, it could result in version mismatches that might destibilize the cluster.